fazo96/telecommander/README.md

 - Reply to and Forward message support
 - Do everything (except writing, duh) with the mouse!
 - Cool interface (it's already ok, just not as cool as I want it to be)
+- Search, Tab completion, command history
 - Optimization and automatic datacenter switching

 What could be available after 1.0:

-- plugin API
+- plugin API, scripting support
 - Telecommander as a library
 - Parsable output mode
 - More cool stuff!

-A lot of features depend on [telegram.link](http://telegram.link)'s still missing implementation sadly, but it'll come around eventually.
+A lot of features depend on [telegram.link](http://telegram.link)'s still incomplete implementation sadly, but it'll come around eventually.

 ### Hacking